 With so many things happening around New Jersey and New York, sometimes it can be exhausting to settle for a barber’s or a cosmetology license.
-These two evergreen professions have been the bread and butter for many, and it could be your ticket to making a good life for yourself.
+These two evergreen professions have been the bread and butter for many, and they could be your ticket to making a good life for yourself.

-The point is, you are still not sure which one to choose between the two.
+The point is you are still not sure which one to choose between the two.
 From what you’ve seen and the research you may have done, you have no clear answer yet as to which direction to take.

-Difference Between Barber vs Cosmetologist Services
+Difference Between Barber vs. Cosmetologist Services